2017 Studio Policies

 Parents should plan to attend their child’s lesson at least once every 3 months (more if necessary).
 This helps keep you in touch with your child’s progress, accomplishments, and difficulties.

 Many students have electronic keyboards instead of pianos.
 Please realize that it is impossible to learn to play the piano without a piano.
 I understand that a piano is a significant investment, and not everyone can spend that much money.
 A keyboard will allow a student to learn music reading, keyboard theory, and some other incidentals, but not to play the piano.
 I am willing to teach students with keyboards, but after the first year, progress is limited without a piano.
-If you have a piano, please try to have it tuned twice a year (the best times are spring and fall).
+If you have a piano, please try to have it tuned 1-2 times year (the best times are at season changes.)

 Thank you for abiding by these policies to help your child’s piano lessons be the most productive and efficient!
 I look forward to a great year.